 Guglielmo had something of a privileged childhood.
 His father was an aristocrat, and his mother was the granddaughter of a whiskey baron in Scotland.
-You might have heard of John Jameson too!
+You might have heard of John Jameson, too!

 One of Marconi’s mentors was a physicist called Augusto Righi, who introduced Marconi to the early studies of German physicist Heinrich Hertz.
-Righi even helped Marconi to build his own lab in the attic of his family home.
+Righi even helped Marconi to build his lab in the attic of his family home.

 2. Marconi filed his first patent at age 22

 Marconi began innovating at a very young age.
 Although he couldn’t gain the respect he wanted for his inventions in Italy, he wasn’t deterred.
-Marconi travelled to England in 1896 and presented his technology to the government.
+Marconi traveled to England in 1896 and presented his technology to the government.

 3. Marconi’s first transatlantic communication was a single Letter